saadshafiq15/Board-Game/README.md

     java -jar build/libs/TextUI.jar

 ## Development History
-Keep a log of what things you accomplish when.
-You can use git's tagging feature to tag the versions or you can reference commits.
+Keeping a log of what things I've accomplished and when.
 * 0.6
     * Done testing and done GUI
 * 0.8